maxmind/minfraud-api-perl/README.md

 # VERSIONING POLICY

-The minFraud perl API uses [Semantic Versioning](http://semver.org/).
+The minFraud Perl API uses [Semantic Versioning](http://semver.org/).

 # PERL VERSION SUPPORT

-The minimum required perl version for the minFraud perl API is 5.10.0.
+The minimum required Perl version for the minFraud Perl API is 5.10.0.

 The data returned from the minFraud web services includes Unicode characters in several locales.
-This may expose bugs in earlier versions of perl.
-If Unicode is important to your work, we recommend that you use the most recent version of perl available.
+This may expose bugs in earlier versions of Perl.
+If Unicode is important to your work, we recommend that you use the most recent version of Perl available.

 # SUPPORT